thestennettreport/TheStennettReport.github.io/index.md

 * **[The Fate of Ukraine:](./International/Ukraine.md)** An examination of the likely consequences of a second Trump term for Ukraine, based on the evidence from Project 2025 and Agenda 47, suggesting a potential abandonment of U.S. support and a Russian victory.
 * **[The Unraveling of the Safety Net:](./Dangers/Social_Security_Medicare_and_Medicaid.md)**  Project 2025's plans for Social Security, Medicare, and Medicaid could leave millions of Americans without access to affordable healthcare and retirement security.
 * **[Veterans Abandoned:](./Dangers/Veterans_Affairs.md)** Project 2025's promises of support for veterans ring hollow.
 This page exposes their plan to shrink the VA, restrict benefits, and betray those who served our country.
+* **[Unions Under Attack:](./Dangers/Unions.md)** Project 2025 aims to weaken unions, silence worker voices, and tilt the balance of power towards corporations.
+This page exposes their anti-worker agenda and its potential consequences.
 * **[Access to Source Documents:](#documents)**  Direct links to the full PDFs of Project 2025's "Mandate for Leadership," Agenda 47, and "The People's Guide to Project 2025," as well as individual chapters and sections for easy reference and further research.

 ## Project 2025: A Conservative Blueprint for Power